Top 10 Historical Locations to Check Out in Myrtle Beach

 Jack Thompson Photo Gallery in The Myrtle Beach Historic District

 Jack Thompson is a local legend.
 He has captured Myrtle Beach on film (or digitally) for more than 70 years since starting his professional career as a photographer at the Myrtle Beach Pavilion’s souvenir photo kiosk when he was 13 years old.
 He is now considered one of our city’s most beloved historians.
-Stop by his gallery in the afternoon when you have the best chance of catching him as he is still on the go, not only taking pictures but installing prints of his most classic images in homes and businesses all over town.
 His prints and books are must-haves for locals and the most quintessential souvenirs for visitors.
 I call him “Myrtle Beach History Personified.”

 Myrtle Beach Boardwalk (especially the former Pavilion site, The Bowery, Peaches Corner, Fun Plaza, and The Gay Dolphin)